-Our group of non-academy primary schools in Weymouth and Portland are committed to working together to ensure we offer parents and carers a consistent approach to promoting good school attendance.
+Our collaboration of non-academy primary schools in Weymouth and Portland are committed to working together to ensure we offer parents and carers a consistent approach to promoting good school attendance.
 This approach and the rationale behind it is described below.
+All of the Chesil Collaboration schools follow the Department for Education 'Working together to improve school attendance' statutory guidance - applicable from 19 August 2024.